AssetFetch/spec/spec.md

 When describing the transfer of assets from a provider to a client it is common for the provider to have the same asset available in many different quality levels (resolutions or LODs) and file formats for different applications.
 Some vendors allow their users to control these parameters with great precision so that they only need to download the asset in exactly the format and quality that is desired.
-This exact choice - or rather the collection of files that is a result of it - is considered the "implementation of an asset".
+This exact choice - or rather the collection of files with metadata that is a result of it - is considered the "implementation of an asset".

 - An OBJ file containing the LOD1 mesh of a chair along with a set of TIFF texture maps measuring 512x512 pixels each is considered one implementation of the chair asset.
 Using the LOD0 version instead yields a new implementation of the same asset.
 - An EXR image with a resolution of 8192x4096 pixels in an equirectangular projection is considered one implementation.